Azure-Samples/media-services-v3-node-tutorials/README.md

 ## Overview

-The projects in this repository were created using Visual Studio Code.
+The projects in this repository were created using Visual Studio Code with Node.js version 12.18 or higher

 |Project name|Description|
 |---|---|